TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.9.md

 ---

-In the twilight, in the evening of the day, In the middle of the night and in the darkness.
+in the twilight, in the evening of the day, in the middle of the night and in the darkness.